Meta-learning-based percussion transcription and $t\bar{a}la$ identification from low-resource audio: Proposed Method

-A similar MAML process, as explained in Section \ref{MAML explain}, is adopted for ADT.
-This approach employs a CRNN model as the base learner for multi-label classification.
-The input feature matrix is a standardised log Mel-spectrogram, similar to those used in PTM1 and PTM2, with the target vector methodology following the approach described in \cite{D3, D5}.
-Unlike tabla stroke transcription, where the convolutional layer parameters are frozen during meta-training and meta-testing, all parameters $\theta_1,\theta_2, \theta_3$ are trainable in ADT.
-These parameters are optimised using the weighted binary cross-entropy loss and updated via the stochastic gradient descent algorithm.
+This section presents our ADT solution under limited labelled data conditions.
+We adopt MAML for this task, following a process similar to that described in Section~\ref{MAML explain}.
+A CRNN model serves as the base learner for multi-label classification.
+The input feature matrix is a standardized log Mel-spectrogram, consistent with those used in PTM1 and PTM2, and the target vector is constructed following the approach in \cite{D3, D5}.
+Unlike in TST, where pre-trained weights are used, no relevant pre-trained model exists for Western drum kits in ADT.
+Therefore, the entire model—including convolutional, recurrent, and linear layers—is trained from scratch, with all parameters $\theta_1, \theta_2, \theta_3$ kept trainable. where convolutional layer parameters are frozen during meta-training and meta-testing, all parameters $\theta_1, \theta_2, \theta_3$ are trainable in ADT.
+These parameters are optimized using a weighted binary cross-entropy loss and updated via stochastic gradient descent.